 Meet your guide at Telephone Box Junction (TBJ) at Mt Stirling at 10:00am.

 To get to TBJ, travel along Mt Buller Road in the direction of Mt Buller.
 Pass through the Mt Buller/Stirling Resort Entry Gate and immediately turn left on to Mt Stirling Road.
 Travel approximately 10 minutes to TBJ.
-Mt Stirling Road is a dirt road, but suitable for 2 wheel drive vehicles.
+Mt Stirling Road is an unsealed road, but suitable for 2 wheel drive vehicles.
+Care should be taken on mountain roads at all times.
 There is a plenty of free parking at TBJ.

 Upon arrival at TBJ, you will meet your guide, who will help you sort out all the equipment, clothing, water and food you will need for your hike and help you pack your backpacks.

 We understand that you might not have proper hiking equipment and clothing that is lightweight and small to pack, but don’t worry, this is a fully supported hike, so even though you will have the full experience of carrying an overnight backpack, any bulky items will be dropped off at your campsite by our base camp manager.
 It is recommended to bring couple of duffle bags or backpacks to pack your access items into.
 It will help our base camp manager to transport your belongings.

 Your guide will run you through a briefing session, which will take approximately 20 minutes.